 St Endellion has a sung eucharist every week, with incense, robes and hymns.

 St Michael’s has evensong every week, with hymns and a sermon.
-The Magnificat, Nunc Dimittis, and psalm are sung all together, and we use the black Common Worship service book.
+The Magnificat, Nunc Dimittis, and psalm are sung by the congregation, and we use the black Common Worship service book.

 St Enodoc has evensong every week too, also with hymns and a sermon.
 This service is spoken.
-Lots of people come to this service with dogs and walking boots, so it’s got a very relaxed feel.
+People often come to this service with dogs and walking boots, so it has a very relaxed feel.
 Once a month, St Enodoc have a traditional communion service.